Q1: What is an eSign?

 Q5: How does eSign help?

-eSign helps you to sign a document at your convenience and all you need is a 12-digit Aadhaar number and a mobile registered with it.
-If two parties entering into an agreement have Aadhaar number and Aadhaar-registered mobile numbers, then it is possible for both the parties to sign the document online without being physically present.
-Besides being reliable, using eSign service helps you save time and cost.
-Since eSign involves paperless transaction, you can also contribute your bit in saving trees.
+eSign helps you sign a document at your own convenience using just a 12-digit Aadhaar number and an Aadhaar-registered mobile number.
+If two parties entering into an agreement have Aadhaar numbers and Aadhaar-registered mobile numbers, then it is possible for both the parties to sign documents online without being physically present.
+Apart from being reliable, eSign services also save time and money.
+Since eSign involves paperless transactions, their usage contributes in a small way to saving trees.

 Q6: Where can an eSign be used?

-eSign can be used to sign documents for personal as well as business purposes, just like you would use your wet signature (handwritten signature).
+eSign can be used to sign documents for personal as well as business purposes, just like you would use wet signatures (handwritten signatures).
 You can use eSign to self-attest your documents and to sign agreements and contracts.
 However, eSign cannot be used for certain documents, which are listed here-

 - a negotiable instrument as defined in section 13 of the Negotiable Instruments Act, 1881.